What we want from art is whatever is missing from the lives we are already living and making.

 Other times, I just sigh & lament

-I've got too much to do, but don't think
+I've got too much to do

 fewer commitments would make me happier.